Gunnvant/text_representation/index.Rmd

 ## Word vectors and aspect synonyms

-But what do train for?
+But what to train for?

 <img src="wv6.gif">